Immersion baptism: Early Christianity

 Scholars generally agree that the early church baptized by immersion.
 It also used other forms.
 Immersion was probably the norm, but at various times and places immersion, whether full or partial, and also affusion were probably in use.
 Baptism of the sick or dying was usually by means other than even partial immersion and was still considered valid.

 Some writers speak of early Christians baptizing by total immersion (i.e., submerging the person being baptized), or say only that total immersion was preferred.
-Others speak of early Christians as baptizing either by submersion or by immersion.
+Others speak of early Christians as baptizing either by submersion or by immersion, but also by affusion.
 In one form of early Christian baptism, the candidate stood in water and water was poured over the upper body, and the Oxford Dictionary of the Christian Church says that at least from the 2nd century baptism was administered by a method "whereby part of the candidate's body was submerged in the baptismal water which was poured over the remainder".